software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/strategies.md

 def one_of(*strategies: Strategy) -> Strategy: ...
 ```

-Return a strategy which generates values from any of the argument strategies.
+Returns a strategy which generates values from any of the argument strategies.

 ```python title="Example"
 strategy.one_of(